Fransssss/CstringStrchr/README.md

 # CstringStrchr

+Goals
-Look for a character from user-input string
+- Look for a character from user-input string

+Example Output